 “As I grew up in Flushing, the conversation of feeling like an outsider wasn’t of relevance to me because what I saw felt very [familiar],” Wu says.
 “It was almost like experiencing the ‘real thing’ at home [in Fuqing] and seeing a new version here in a Chinese neighborhood.”

 In 2017, when she returned to Fuqing to visit relatives, she came across a gate under construction.
 It wasn’t attached to any structure, standing alone in a field of grass.
 She was transfixed.
-After the trip to Fuqing, Wu became even more obsessed with the material, which led her to College Point, an industrial area of northern Queens where a lot of metal fabricators have shops.
+After the trip to Fuqing, Wu became even more obsessed with the material, which led her to College Point Boulevard, in an industrial area of Flushing where a lot of metal fabricators have shops.
 She was looking for materials for her sculpture and wanted to learn more about the history of these gates.

 While Wu has her own personal associations with stainless-steel ornamentation, she is excited for visitors to the exhibition to make their own interpretations.
 “There’s something open-ended there to me — to take something that feels related to everyday life and to imagine it in an art context so it can have its spotlight,” she says.